prateek-budhiraja/project-management/README.md

 ```

 - Now the backend would be running at http://localhost:4000/ (if port is not changed in .env file)

+- Note: Comment two lines that were uncommented earlier from `app.js`

 - Now move to client folder and create `.env` file with variables in `.env_example`